PlanterApp/planter_blog/content/posts/8-herbs-for-seasonal-allergies/index.md

 ### Elderberry

 Elderberry is a popular herb to use during cold and flu season, but it may also have benefits during allergy season.
-There aren't a lot of studies on elderberries' effect on the symptoms of allergies, but one from 2013 suggests it can be helpful when dealing with allergies.
+There aren't a lot of studies on elderberries' effect on the symptoms of allergies, but one from 2013 [suggests](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3845706/) it can be helpful when dealing with allergies.
 Scientists say they need to do more research (as is the case with many herbs), but many people have anecdotal evidence elderberry has helped calm their symptoms.
 We do know that elderberries have a bioflavonoid called [quercetin](https://www.mountsinai.org/health-library/supplement/quercetin#:~:text=Allergies%2C%20asthma%2C%20hay%20fever%20and%20hives&text=As%20a%20result%2C%20researchers%20think,that%20it%20works%20in%20humans.).
 Researchers think quercetin can help with symptoms like watery eyes and runny nose.
 Elderberry syrup is delicious and full of antioxidants, so it's an herb worth considering!

 *Elderberries contain cyanogenic glycosides.
-Cooking or drying helps to neutralize these glycosides.
+Cooking or drying neutralizes these glycosides.
 Only use ripe berries from the blue and black varieties, do not use red elderberries.
 Remove any stems from the berries as well.*

 ![Ripe elderberries hanging from a branch](https://ucarecdn.com/575fff3f-01a2-414e-b921-0b6d5daf6813/dieter-k-9ADj6WwEh1I-unsplash.jpg)

 ### Goldenrod